SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: Learn about Amazon Web Services.

 **Thoughts**: There are lots of differen AWS flow I can take reference from.

+### Day 71:  October 13, 2022

+**Today's Progress**: Learn more about how to contribute to Open Source Projects on GitHub.

+**Thoughts**: Working on Open Source Projects can improve the experience more close to real world application rather than tutorial application.